-24 May Debating The Kettlebell Swing: The Russian Swing Vs The American Swing.
+24 May The Russian Kettlebell Swing Vs The American Kettlebell Swing

 Let me explain a common question and help shed some new perspective on 2 different styles of the kettlebell swing (the Russian swing and the American swing).

 This is clearly a hugely debated question, isn’t it?